Music in psychological operations: Musicians' protests

 On 9 December 2008 the Associated Press reported that various musicians were coordinating their objections to the use of their music as a technique for softening up captives through an initiative called Zero dB.

 Zero dB is an initiative against music torture set up by legal charity Reprieve, which represents over thirty prisoners in Guantanamo Bay.
 Zero dB aims to stop torture music by encouraging widespread condemnation of the practice and by calling on governments and the UN to uphold and enforce the Convention Against Torture and other relevant treaties.
 The initiative is backed by the Musicians Union which is calling on British musicians to voice their outrage against the use of music to torture.

 Musicians and the wider public are making their own silent protests against music torture which are being shown on Zero dB.
-A series of silent protests and actions are planned through 2009.
-Participating musicians will include minutes of silence in their concerts to draw their audience's attention to the USA's use of deafening music against captives.
+A series of silent protests and actions were planned through 2009.
+Participating musicians included minutes of silence in their concerts to draw their audience's attention to the USA's use of deafening music against captives.

 According to the Associated Press FBI agents stationed at Guantanamo Bay reported that the use of deafening music was common.